Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Quantum Tanner Color Codes on TEXT -Dimensional Expanders

 Because we have assumed that $0 \notin T^c$ we know that the group $K_T \subset K_0$ is a subgroup of the upper triangular matrices with ones along the diagonal.
 We will be interested in the commutator subgroup $\left[K_T,K_T \right]$, which we will use to define our embedding $\iota$.
 The commutator subgroup is generated by the conjugates of the commutators of the generators $K_{\{j\}^c}$ of $K_T$

 One can show by direct computation that conjugation of an elementary matrix $e_{i,j}\left(\alpha\right)$ by an upper-triangular matrix $g$ leaves all entries $\left(a,b\right)$ with $b-a \leq j-i$ unchanged; that is, conjugation only has the potential to change entries further from the main diagonal than entry $\left(i,j\right)$.
-We see that the subgroups $K_{\{j\}^c}$ themselves are closest to the main diagonal and therefore not in the commutator subgroup.
+Each subgroup $K_{\{j\}^c}$ has its single nontrivial entry immediately adjacent to the main diagonal and therefore is not in the commutator subgroup.
 Meanwhile, the commutators of the generators by themselves already generate the whole subgroup

 We conclude that the abelianization of $K_T$ can be decomposed as a product:

 The product form of the abelianization is what allows us to define the tensor code embedding.
 We let $f^*: \mathds{F}_2^{K_T/[K_T,K_T]} \rightarrow \mathds{F}_2^{K_T}$ denote the pullback of the projection $f: K_T \rightarrow K_T/[K_T,K_T]$,